siqbal181/week2_ruby/README.md

 6. Run the file directly using `ruby ./hello_world.rb`

 The main difference between running the file through IRB and running it directly with Ruby is that running it through IRB loads the code into IRB's runtime environment, while running it directly executes the code as a standalone program.

+## Variables & Statements

+* Giving names to things which need to be sensible
+* Variables are names for things - and the process of attachment is called assignment

+`one = 1`
+`two = 2`
+`puts one + two`
+`3`

+* An expression like `1 + 2` is a statement, same as `one = 1` is a statement

+* You can also assign results of statements with names for example `fifteen = 10 + 5`

+Constants
+* These are never changing objects that we assign
+* Special rule for constants in that they are all capitals

+`CONSTANT = object`

+* When we start the program world, some constants come into existence automatically.
+One of these is `RUBY_VERSION` (I used ruby -v)
+* In order to load all the names for our calculator from a file and into the REPL, the names need to be written as constants
+* This is because variables can't be read outside the file they're written in, but constants can be